mesosphere/dcos-commons/tools/README.md

 You may include custom placeholders of the form `{{custom-placeholder}}` anywhere in your template.
 This can be useful for e.g. passing the path to a per-build docker tag, a randomly generated key, or anything else that you expect to change on a per-build basis.

-These parameters can then be filled in by passing a `TEMPLATE_CUSTOM_PLACEHOLDER` environment variable with the desired value when calling `ci_upload.py`.
-You can learn more about this feature in the documentation for `ci_upload.py`, below.
+These parameters can then be filled in by passing a `TEMPLATE_CUSTOM_PLACEHOLDER` environment variable with the desired value when calling `publish_aws.py` or `publish_http.py`.
+You can learn more about this feature in the documentation for `publish_aws.py` and `publish_http.py`, below.

 ### Build script and artifacts

 Ideally you should have some script in your project repository which defines how the project is built.
-This script would do any work to build the artifacts, then call `ci_upload.py` with the paths to those artifacts provided so that they're uploaded along with the stub universe.
+This script would do any work to build the artifacts, then call `publish_aws.py` or `publish_http.py` with the paths to those artifacts provided so that they're uploaded along with the stub universe.
 This script can be then be instantiated by any CI that you might have.

 We specifically recommend including this script in the project repository alongside your code.
 This will allow adding/modifying/removing artifacts from your build on a per-commit basis in lockstep with code changes, whereas a single external script would cause synchronization issues between branches which may each have different artifacts.